What Is Cat Mirroring? Cat Behavior Explained

 Another way that cats mirror people is by copying their routines.
 Cats may want to eat whenever their owners are eating and may rest or take naps at the same time as them.

 Cats can also mirror our emotional behaviors and personalities.
 One study conducted in the UK revealed that cats and humans can influence each other’s behaviors and may even start to adopt certain personality traits.
 This study measured people’s personalities according to the Big Five Inventory (BFI) and compared them to their cats’ temperaments.
-The data revealed that cat owners that scored higher in Neuroticism tended to own cats with a “behavioral problem.”
+The data revealed that cat owners who scored higher in Neuroticism tended to own cats with a “behavioral problem.”

 Why Do Cats Mirror Others?